maitag/whatformat/README.md

-You can check the ending of a filename anyway:
+You can also check the ending of a filename:

 ```
 if (wtf.checkFilenameEnding(filename).found) {